0AlphaZero0/Text-Classification-Data-Citation-EuropePMC/Logbook & Notes/README.md

 - :interrobang: ***Problems*** : Are supplementary files necessary bring more informations to biomolecular databank?

-- :heavy_check_mark: ***Solutions*** : Use text mining in scientific papers significantly enrich publishers’ annotations and contribute to literature–database cross links (integration in EuropePMC) / WhatizitANA pipeline
+- :heavy_check_mark: ***Solutions*** : Use text mining in scientific papers significantly enrich publishers annotations and contribute to literature–database cross links (integration in EuropePMC) / WhatizitANA pipeline

 - :triangular_flag_on_post: ***Remaining Problems*** : Need solution for ENA because they doesn't use RefSeq.

 *EPMC* :heavy_plus_sign: *NLM* (National Library of Medicine) :arrow_forward: .XML thanks to OCR

-Identification oof citation thanks to *WhatizitANA* pipeline
+Identification of citation thanks to *WhatizitANA* pipeline

 ***Problems*** :
  - Footnotes